 Quebec showing collaboration leadership

-Where talks about this issue (if any are occurring) at a federal level have not yet been made public, one province in particular is carving out a name for itself as the U.S.’s trade partner of choice in Canada.
+Talks about this issue (if occurring) at a federal level are not public.
+But one province is carving out a name for itself as the U.S.’s trade partner of choice in Canada.

 Quebec is taking a proactive and aggressive approach towards enmeshing its EV sector with leading American standards, targets and policy.